To Go or Not To Go to Graduate School? That is the question.

 1. Graduate school requires more commitment.
 Classes are often longer and the projects require more time, research, and collaboration with classmates.

 2. You will know your professors, especially if you want to be successful.
-They want to help you, so don’t be afraid ask questions.
+They want to help you, so don’t be afraid to ask questions.

 Graduate School ≠ more money.